-- 1 7 unexcused tardies or 4 in one period
+- 1 7 Unexcused tardies or 4 in one period

-- 2 8-9 unexcused tardies
+- 2 8-9 Unexcused tardies

-- 3 10+ unexcused tardies
+- 3 10+ Unexcused tardies

 This discipline code may later be amended to include any other violations not specified.
-The school administration or Dean of Students has discretion to make exceptions in extreme circumstances.
+The school administration or Principal has discretion to make exceptions in extreme circumstances.
 Students may volunteer to work off points outside of their regular class schedule.
-Approval must be given by administration or Dean of Students.
+Approval must be given by administration or Principal.

-A maximum of 3 points can be worked off monthly.
-For every one hour of volunteer work, 1 point will be deducted.
+A maximum of three (3) points can be worked off monthly.
+For every one hour of volunteer work, one (1) point will be deducted.